Femoroacetabular Impingement (FAI)

 - A clicking or locking sound when the hip is moved

 - Instability and decreased range of motion

 How is FAI diagnosed?

-During your consultation with Dr. Jorge Chahla, a hip specialist from Chicago, IL, he will review your medical history, symptoms, past injuries and the movements that cause your pain.
+During your consultation with Dr. Jorge Chahla, a Chicago sports medicine surgeon, he will review your medical history, symptoms, past injuries and the movements that cause your hip pain.
 He will conduct a physical examination checking range of motion including flexion, adduction, and rotation to diagnose your impingement.
 A cortisone injection can help to confirm the diagnosis.
 If the pain goes away, it confirms that the source of the pain is due to FAI.